aliuazeez/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-this is a REAFME fil3 for pointers, arrays and more pointers.
-** 0-memset.c **
+even more pointers, arrays & strings